Belmont Bruins men's basketball

 The Belmont Bruins men's basketball team represents Belmont University in Nashville, Tennessee.
 Belmont completed a 10-season run in the Ohio Valley Conference in 2021–22, and joined the Missouri Valley Conference in July 2022.
-The Bruins play their home games at the Curb Event Center under head coach Casey Alexander.
+The Bruins play their home games at the Curb Event Center under head coach Evan Bradds.
 Their most recent NCAA Division I tournament appearance was in 2019.